RobertTylman/DST_Plate_Reverb/README.md

 - Reverb processing is sample-by-sample to match delay-network behavior.
 - A short silent tail is appended so decay is audible/visible.
-- Output level is normalized to avoid clipping.